 At LSA Lingua, it is our mission to train clients in using English professionally, i.e. fluently, accurately and appropriately.
 In other words, our mission involves ensuring that clients can communicate effectively in English.
-We deliver on that commitment by facilitating good quality language & communication training and by staying up-to-date with field related developments.
+We deliver on that commitment by facilitating good quality language & communication training and by staying up to date with field related developments.
 So, newly obtained insights always trickle down to existing courses and are incorporated in newly developed courses.
 We also establish clear and measurable course objectives with the client, because that allows us to monitor and measure our client’s progress throughout the learning process.
 This approach allows us to share responsibility for our client’s process.
 Consequently, a partnership is what we offer.

-Communicating in an internationally-orientiented occupational context
+Communicating in an internationally-oriented occupational context

 As we all know, English is the lingua franca (common language) of many occupational contexts nowadays.
-At work, we have to demonstrate our competencies to reach our objectives and communicate well.
-In terms of communication, the way in which we communicatie (i.e. our style) affects our relationships.
+At work, we must demonstrate our competencies to reach our objectives and communicate well.
+In terms of communication, the way in which we communicate (i.e. our style) affects our relationships.
 Some things we appreciate about the way in which our co-workers communicate and some thing we do not.
 Certain unspoken rules are at play in such a context about how to make requests to co-workers or managers.
 In a cross-cultural environment where many may have different mother tongues, communicating well with others can be quite a challenge.
 Especially navigating those differences can be quite challenging.
-What professionals should at least be able to do to start communicating well in English is to make sure t hat they express themselves fluently, and have a moderate to wide range of vocabulary at their disposal when communicating in English.
+What professionals should at least be able to do to start communicating well in English is to make sure t hat they express themselves fluently and have a moderate to wide range of vocabulary at their disposal when communicating in English.

 What determines success in a global marketplace

 What most may not realize is that there is more to language use than establishing fluency or improving knowledge of grammar rules.
 What determines success involves an awareness of subtleties of language use.
 For example, how prosody (intonation, stress and timing) determines the meaning of utterances in its context.
-For example when falling intonation is used, this might come across as being sarcastic.
+For example, when falling intonation is used, this might come across as being sarcastic.
 Another example is the ability to use grammar strategically and to understand implicitness of communication and, therefore, recognizing politeness strategies.
 All in all, having well-developed communicative skills is vital in any occupational context in which English is frequently used.
 For this reason, LSA Lingua aims to support these learners of English in reaching a higher proficiency in English.

 Advanced users of English and English language training